 While there are certainly highly qualified plastic surgeons practicing all over the world, you may have trouble verifying your surgeon’s credentials or the standards of medical facilities and equipment by simply browsing online or contacting a travel agency.
 It may even be difficult to determine if your surgeon or the surgical staff can speak conversational English.

 If you are considering surgery abroad, you must do extensive research.
 Different countries have different standards of medical care.
 Selecting an ASPS Member Surgeon Abroad and a facility that has been accredited by organizations such as the Joint Commission International (JCI) can greatly reduce many of the risks associated with medical tourism.

-If a complication occurs while you are still abroad, you may be subject to medical care far different from US healthcare standards.
+If a complication occurs while you are still abroad, you may be subject to medical standards that are different than US healthcare standards.
 If a complication occurs once you’ve returned to the US, you will be far away from the surgeon who has recently performed your surgery, which can make post-operative treatment more complicated and increase medical costs.
 Either situation can be very stressful and should be considered in your decision-making process.

 Additionally, when it’s time for your flight back home, you probably won’t be fully recovered .
 This can make for a very uncomfortable experience.
 A long flight can also increase your risk of developing a pulmonary embolism and blood clots.

 Post-surgical care is an important component of the recovery process.
 Most post-surgical care, such as changing dressings, removing stitches, and monitoring healing can be necessary for many weeks – long after your “vacation” has ended.
 There may also be a need for additional prescriptions, such as oral pain medication or possibly anti-constipation medications.
 Without this essential care, you’ll need to seek additional medical care back home, which can result in significant medical-related costs.